rohithkumar2027/Campus-Connect/README.md

 - Supports **100+ Indian college domains** (IIITs, IITs, NITs, and more)
 - Dynamically detects valid `.edu` / `.ac.in` / `.edu.in` patterns
 - Items are automatically scoped to the user's `collegeDomain` — students only see items from their own campus
-- New colleges can be added via [GitHub Issues](https://github.com/Pranilash/Campus Connect-Web/issues)

 ---